Beauty Benefits Of Using Rice Water

 Fermented Rice Water

-As A Skin Toner
+As a Skin Toner

-As A Face Pack
+As a Face Mask

-Juicy Chemistry Lime, Ginger And Rice Soap
+Juicy Chemistry Lime, Ginger, and Rice Soap

-Frequently Asked Questions
+Commonly Asked Questions

-Which skin type can use rice water?
+Which skin types can benefit from rice water?

 References